shahtuyakov/BookmarkAI/packages/api-gateway/TESTING-SHARES-API.md

-# Testing Instructions for /shares API Endpoint

-This document provides step-by-step instructions for testing the newly implemented `/shares` API endpoint with different tools.
+# This document provides step-by-step instructions for testing the newly implemented `/shares` API endpoint with different tools.

 ## 1. Using the Interactive Test Script